The Vassar Farm and Ecological Preserve

 Since it is capable of more or less continuously producing new branches, leaves, and roots, a tree should be able to live forever.
 Trees such as the bristlecone pine, giant sequoia, and coast redwood are among the oldest living things.
 Most of our campus trees do indeed have very long lives, so we naturally tend to regard them as permanent.
 We find that perceived permanence comforting, and when a tree comes down we experience a disconcerting sense of sadness and loss.

 Because our campus trees have such high ecological, emotional, and esthetic importance, it is the policy of the Arboretum Committee that a tree can be removed only if it has become a clear safety hazard, or it is too diseased or damaged to survive.
 Even then, the decision is not taken lightly.
 Removing a tree requires consensus among the four members of the Committee listed below.
 If safety and esthetic considerations allow, a portion of the tree is retained as a snag, which provides wildlife habitat and allows the natural process of decay to occur.
-The removal guidelines also call for replacement of each tree that is removed.
+The removal guidelines also call for the replacement of each tree that is removed.

 If you have concerns about the removal of a tree, or you’re worried that a tree has become a safety hazard, or you’d like to suggest an addition to the Arboretum, please reach out to the following team at email@example.com.